I just saw some video of Iran doing their own May Day thing with their troops.

 He wrote the supportive op-ed of Rummy that appeared in the New York Times on Sunday.

-Matthew says, What about that critical decision to send troops down to Iraq before the job was done in Afghanistan?
+Matthew says, what about that critical decision to send troops down to Iraq before the job was done in Afghanistan?

 Whose decision was that?

-At this at the same time, now did we take some people out of Afghanistan to go to Iraq?
+Now, did we take some people out of Afghanistan to go to Iraq?

 Yes, we did, but before they went out, we replaced them.